 - Information from other businesses about initiatives and strategies

-One of the disabilities that MAFAB members wanted to gain a better understanding and awareness about was dementia.
-City of Melville linked MAFAB members with Alzheimer’s Australia WA and sourced resources to share with businesses.
-For some MAFAB members, such as Apple Garden City and Coffea Café staff training was offered, via the City of Melville’s on-line engagement portal, Melville Talks
+MAFAB members have expressed an interest in gaining a better understanding about people living with dementia.
+City of Melville have linked MAFAB members with Alzheimer’s WA and sourced resources to share with businesses.
+For some MAFAB members, such as Apple Garden City and Coffea Café staff training has been provided, and can be access through the following portal, Melville Talks